ziapeltagames/lavender-hack/RULES.md

 * Critical: Double effect and keep spell
 * Complete: Effect and keep spell
 * Partial: Effect and lose spell
+* Miss: No effect and lose spell
-* Fumble: Lose spell
+* Fumble: Magical mishap

 ## After Combat

-Any armor dice showing a 1 must make a usage test.
+Any armor dice showing a 1 must make a usage test using the die.
 A failure degrades the armor one step.
+Note the damaged value of the armor in the equipment section.

 # General Tests and Saves